-There are exceptions that do allow using a supplemental, application specific OCPD in a branch circuit, but defined NEC conditions must be met.
+There are exceptions that do allow using a supplemental, application specific OCPD in a branch circuit, but defined CEC conditions must be met.

-(1) Permitted for specific branch circuit applications under limited conditions per the specific reference in the NEC: These OCPDs have some limitation(s) and are not true branch circuit devices, but may be permitted if qualified for the use in question.
-Examples include:

-- High speed fuses that are not branch circuit OCPDs, but can be used for fault current protection on motor circuits utilizing power electronic devices by 430.52(C)(5). - Motor Circuit Protectors (MCPs) are recognized devices (not listed) and can be used for fault current protection of motor branch circuits, if applied in combination with a listed combination starter for which the MCP has been tested and found acceptable [per 430.52(C)(3)]. - Self-protected starters listed only for motor branch circuit protection; they cannot be used on other branch circuit types or for main or feeder protection. - When considering supplemental, application specific OCPDs, special attention must be paid to the circuit type, NEC requirements and the device's product listing or recognition.

-(2) Supplemental overcurrent protective devices: These devices have limited applications and must always be in compliance with 240.10.
+- (1) Permitted for specific branch circuit applications under limited conditions per the specific reference in the CEC: These OCPDs have some limitation(s) and are not true branch circuit devices, but may be permitted if qualified for the use in question.
+Examples include: - Motor Circuit Protectors (MCPs) are CSA component accepted devices (not CSA certified) and can be used for fault current protection of motor branch circuits, if applied in combination with a certified combination starter for which the MCP has been tested and found acceptable [per CEC 28-210]. - Self-protected starters certified only for motor branch circuit protection; they cannot be used on other branch circuit types or for main or feeder protection. - When considering supplemental, application specific OCPDs, special attention must be paid to the circuit type, CEC requirements and the device's product certification or acceptance. - (2) Supplemental overcurrent protective devices: These devices have limited applications and must always be in compliance with CEC 14-114.